Puneethgr/Advanced-String-Manipulation-Problem/README.md

 A unique problem which deals with advanced string manupulation (adding capital letter after certain symbols, removing multiple spaces, adjusting width)

 -------------

 Problem Statement:

 Input:

 1. A string input from the user (within one single line)

 2. Left width, Right width and Middle width

 Rules:

 1.In the given string, multiple spaces should be converted into a single space.

-2. If the input string contains full stop, comma, exclamation, Then, the letter following these symbols will be capital AND prefixed with a single space.
+2. If the input string contains full stop, comma, exclamation, then, the letter following these symbols will be capital AND prefixed with a single space.

 Output:

-Output the final result based on the rules
+Output the final result basedon the rules

 ---------------
 Example: